pepaslabs/GlitchyTable/README.md

 ## Abstract

-In general, the key to keeping the iPhone UI responsive is to avoid block the main thread.
+In general, the key to keeping the iPhone UI responsive is to avoid blocking the main thread.
 In the case of `UITableView`, this boils down to keeping `tableView(_:cellForRowAtIndexPath:)` as performant as possible.

 However, sometimes it is simply not possible to marshall all of the data needed to populate a complex `UITableViewCell` without causing a drop in framerate.
 In these cases, it is necessary to switch to an asynchronous strategy for populating `UITableViewCells`.
 In this article we explore a trivial example of using this technique.